nafisalawalidris/NafisaLawalIdris/README.md

 ## 👀 I'm a Data Scientist passionate about building a community that supports the growth of individuals in the tech industry.
 My goals are:

-- Mentoring 1000 individuals interested in transitioning into or advancing their careers in tech by 2023.
+- Mentoring individuals interested in transitioning into or advancing their careers in tech by 2024.
 - Providing my mentees with access to job opportunities and other benefits related to tech.
 - Offering continuous support and monitoring to help them achieve their career goals.

-## 🌱 Currently, I'm learning bitcoin development.
+## 🌱 Currently, I'm learning Bitcoin development and becoming a Bitcoin Open-Source Contributor.

 ## 💞️ I'm open to collaborating on open-source projects and writing tech articles.

-📫 Feel free to reach out to me at elfeenah413@gmail.com.
+📫 Feel free to reach out to me at feenah.eledrees@yahoo.co.uk.

-## 💬 Ask me anything, and I'll be happy to help.
+## 💬 Ask me anything and I'll be happy to help.

 ## ⚡️ Here's what I'm involved in:

 - Global Ambassador at WomenTech Network Global.
 - Advisory Board Member at [Spendo INC.](https://github.com/Spendoware)
 - Mentor at KaggleX, She Connect Africa, Google Women Techmakers (WTM) Ilorin, VC4A, Black Girls in Tech, WOMEN IN TECH - Global Movement & Women in Tech® Nigeria.
 - Public Speaker at conferences.
-Contact me at elfeenah413@gmail.com to invite me to speak at your conference.
+Contact me at feenah.eledrees@yahoo.co.uk to invite me to speak at your conference.
 - State Ambassador at Northern Tech Ecosystem.
 - Instructor at Lighthall.
 - Consultant/Advisor at FATE Foundation.